 Scylla Monitoring Stack enables teams to gain better visibility into their high-performance Scylla cluster by providing real-time and historical trend information.

-Scylla Monitoring Stack is a bundle of three components (a Prometheus metric collector, alert manager, and Grafana 6 dashboards) that can be deployed as containers or directly onto a host.
-It collects aggregated metrics and events through Scylla Manager.
 The stack empowers DevOps, Infrastructure Operations, and Database Administrators to quickly find and fix issues impacting the performance of their Scylla cluster.
 Teams can drill down from high-level dashboards to detailed metrics to determine next steps.

 Scylla Monitoring Stack includes a set of pre-built dashboards to monitor your Scylla cluster in real time.
 Hundreds of different metrics populate dashboard components for your team to review historical trends and identify anomalous behavior in your cluster.